bbuckner2092/color-game/README.md

     Also Modified the selected class in the CSS file to coincide with our button:hover selector 46.)
 Updated our square class property with the border-radius.
 Gives us that rounded curve for our squares.
     Updated our button selector to give it a transition to all button properties when we hover over the button.
+47.)
+Modified our .square class by giving it a background transition so that way it can fade out.